flybywiresim/docs/docs/dev-corner/qa-process.md

 !!! info ""
     You can omit this section there is no media to include.

-!!! tip "Tip: Label your Media"
+!!! tip "Tip: Label Your Media"
     We recommend you label your images (e.g. A-B-C) especially if you have linked them to a specific item in the negatives section, though for one or two images this is not necessary!

-!!! tip "Tip: Using collapsible sections"
+!!! tip "Tip: Using Collapsible Sections"
     If you need to include multiple images, you can take advantage of the Collapsed Sections feature GitHub offers.
 Learn more [here](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-collapsed-sections){target=new}

 ### Tips

-!!! tip "Tip: Look at closed PRs"
+!!! tip "Tip: Look at Closed PRs"
     To better understand what a report should look like, you can look at closed PRs on GitHub to see how others approach this.

     Link to Closed PR list: [Closed PRs](https://github.com/flybywiresim/aircraft/pulls?q=is%3Apr+is%3Aclosed){target=new}